xavier268/selescript/pages/reference.md

 Statements are terminated with a semicolon (;) or a closing curly bracket (}).
 They do not produce a value, but an effect.

-You can **assign** to a user variable or a builin variable, sucha as in :
+You can **assign** to a user variable or a builin variable, such as in :

 ````
 duration = 12 * 2 + " hours" ;      // Assign to a use variable